flast101/HTB-writeups/cache/README.md

 ~~~
 We already knew that a software named OpenEMR is installed and we don't get its version number from `nmap`.
 OpenEMR is "the most popular open source electronic health records and medical practice management solution."

 However, we noticed that the login page mentioned the year 2018 and OpenEMR site has a [release history page](https://www.open-emr.org/wiki/index.php/OpenEMR_Wiki_Home_Page#Release_History).
-It is written that the version 5.0.1 was release on April 23, 2018.
+It is written that the version 5.0.1 was released on April 23, 2018.

 In addition, if we run gobuster on hms.htb, we find a shit load of uri returning 200.
 Several of them return the OpenEMR version, confirming it is 5.0.1: